briefgw/schunk_lwa4p_gazebo_simulation/README.rst

     $ sudo apt-get install ros-indigo-gazebo-ros-pkgs ros-indigo-gazebo-ros-control

-Create a catkin workspace directory, enter the catkin workspace, install git, and git clone the master branch of the BRIEF repository.
+Install git, and git clone the master branch of the BRIEF repository.
-Then make the catkin workspace
+Rename the repository as catkin workspace directory, enter the catkin workspace, Then make the catkin workspace

 .. code-block:: bash